 The safari takes place on a bus running through the beautiful landscape, and the guide explains how the musk ox came to Kangerlussuaq.
 You’ll meet reindeer on route who keep the oxen company.
 We’re in Santa’s homeland, after all...!

 An alternative to a safari on four wheels is a trip by helicopter between hills and valleys over the area.
 From on high there’s an uninterrupted view of the large brown thick-coated animals with white centre section that move quietly and calmly on the tundra – perhaps with their small calves.

 Local providers of flightseeing

 - The Greenlandic musk oxen originate from just 27 animals which were flown from Northeast Greenland and set free in the 1960s.
 In 1989 Greenland permitted the oxen to be hunted.

 - Musk ox meat is a tasty meat with plenty of flavour.

 - The musk ox is the largest land-based mammal in Greenland and can weigh up to 400 kilos.
 It can live in temperatures down to minus 40 degrees C.

 - Although the name suggests that it is in family with oxen, the musk ox is actually more closely related to sheep and goats

-- World of Greenland Arctic Circle (WOGAC) organises safaris on land and in the air.
+- Greenland by Topas organises safaris on land and in the air.